Chapter 10 : Political Philosophy

-Take this test or QUIZ as a measure of your political orientation at this time
+Take this test as a measure of your political orientation at this time

 So there are a variety of theories on government.
 There are a variety of Political Philosophies.
 Each offers it view on how it is that government is to hold and exercise power over individuals.
 Each operates within a more general view of how it is that society ought to be regulated.
 Ach has what Plato would term an “Ideal Model”.
 According to that model government acts.
 One of the ways in which governments must act is to resolve the conflicts that arise in every society between the interests that individuals have in their own welfare and happiness and the interest that the group as a whole has in its welfare.
 This will be the subject of the next section.

 Proceed to the next section by clicking here> next section.

 Introduction to Philosophy by Philip A. Pecorino is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.

 |Return to: Table of Contents for the Online Textbook|